osrf/gazebo_design/undo/undo.md

     };

 The server does / undoes a command when it receives a message from a client with the command's unique ID and whether it should be done or undone.
-The message will look like this:
+Such message would look like this:

     package gazebo.msgs;